WICG/scroll-to-text-fragment/fragment-directive-api.md

 };
 ```

-Why a SelectorDirective base-class?
-The [proposed](https://github.com/WICG/scroll-to-text-fragment/blob/main/EXTENSIONS.md#proposed-solution) CSS selector directive would behave very similarly to a text directive and allows createSelectorDirective to return a SelectorDirective which the caller will know is safe to call getMatchingRange on.
+Why a SelectorDirective base-class, in addition to Directive?
+The [proposed](https://github.com/WICG/scroll-to-text-fragment/blob/main/EXTENSIONS.md#proposed-solution) CSS selector directive would behave very similarly to a text directive and allows createSelectorDirective to return a SelectorDirective.
 OTOH, the proposed [note selector](https://github.com/bokand/web-annotations/blob/main/URL-based-annotation.md) would not fit this interface.

 _TODO: Maybe SelectorDirective is unnecessary?
 Callers could always determine the directive type using `Directive.type` if they need.
 Also, it may actually make sense for `note` to provide `getMatchingRange`...)_